robert-hh/Micropython-Editor/README.md

 **Description**

 A small text editor written in Python running on PYBoard, WiPy, LoPy, ESP8266 modules and teensy 3.5/3.6, allowing to edit files locally.
 It is based on the editor widget of pfalcon at https://github.com/pfalcon/pyedit.
-I ported it to PyBoard, WiPy and ESP8266 and added a few functions:
+I ported it to PyBoard, WiPy 1, ESP8266, Teensy, ESP32 and the Pycom.io devices, and added a few functions:

-- Use USB_VCP/Telnet or UART (PybOard only) for input and output.
+- Use  stdin/stdout or USB_VCP/UART (Pyboard & Teensy) for input and output.
 - Changed the read keyboard function to comply with slow byte-by-byte input on serial lines.
 - Added support for Tab, BackTab, Save, Del and Backspace joining lines, Find, Replace, Goto Line, Undo, Get file, Auto-Indent, Set Flags, Copy/Delete & Paste, Indent, Un-Indent
 - Handling tab (0x09) on reading & writing files,
 - Added a status line, and single line prompts for Quit, Save, Find, Replace, Goto, Get file and Flag settings.
 - Optional support of the basic mouse functions scrolling up/down and setting the cursor.

+**Warning: Due to a glitch in the pycom.io port of micropython Ctrl-C must not be used for copying.
+Use Ctrl-D instead.
+Unfortunately, Ctrl-C will terminate the editor.**

 The editor assumes a VT100 terminal.
 It works in Insert mode.
 The following list shows most of the commands.
 Commands marked with (opt) may not be supported in minimal versions: